Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 Then, to run the tests locally:

 1. `npm install`
-2. `npm run test-qiskit` or `npm run test-ecosystem`, depending on which theme you want.
+2. `npm run test`.
    * Warning: the very first time you run the tests, they will fail because the `snapshot-results` folder will not yet exist.
 Try running again.

-The docs will rebuild every time you run `npm run test-qiskit` and `npm run test-ecosystem`.
+The docs will rebuild every time you run `npm run test`.

 ### How to update the expected snapshot for intentional changes

 First, get the `snapshot_results` folder, either by downloading it from CI or by running the tests locally.
 Then:

 1. Find the "actual" snapshot for the failing test, such as `api-docs-class-page-1-actual.png`.
-2. Copy that snapshot into the folder `tests/js/qiskit.test.js-snapshots` or `tests/js/ecosystem.test.js-snapshots`, depending on which theme failed.
+2. Copy that snapshot into the folder `tests/js/tests.js-snapshots`.
 Rename the `-actual.png` file ending to be `-linux.png` and overwrite the prior file.

 ### How to add a new snapshot

-Copy the tests in `qiskit.test.js` or `ecosystem.test.js` for inspiration.
+Copy the tests in `tests.js` for inspiration.
 Make sure the selector you use in `page.locator()` is accurate.
 Title the tests with a useful but concise description of what you're testing.

 Then, run the tests either locally or in CI to generate the snapshots.
 When running locally, the files will be added automatically.
 When using CI, follow the section [How to update the expected snapshot for intentional changes](#how-to-update-the-expected-snapshot-for-intentional-changes).